20 Important Terms Used in Readymade Garments Sector

-All the above terms have explained in the below:
+All the above terms have explained the below:

 During making garments some extra measurement is added with actual body measurement, which is known as allowance.
 For example, if the actual body measurement is 80cm, then it’s counted as 84cm during pattern making.
 Here allowance is 4cm.

-In readymade garments sector, armhole is the boundary measurement of arm where the sleeve is attached with the garments.
+In the readymade garments sector, the armhole is the boundary measurement of the arm where the sleeve is attached to the garments.

 3. Back tacking:

-In garments manufacturing sector, back tacking is a safe stitch which is done after completing a stitch.
+In the garments manufacturing sector, back tacking is a safe stitch that is done after completing a stitch.
 The direction of back tacking is opposite to the main stitch.
 Mainly back tacking is done to protect the unwinding of the stitch.
-Normally its length is 1cm to the back ward direction.
+Normally its length is 1cm in the backward direction.

-In apparel manufacturing sector, back stitch is a pattern which is made without any allowances or any style of garments.
+In the apparel manufacturing sector, the backstitch is a pattern that is made without any allowances or any style of garments.

 5. Bar tack:

-In garments sector, bar tack is a re-stitching over a small length after completing a stitch.
-There are some parts of garments which are required to bear excessive load than other parts of that garments.
+In the garments sector, bar tack is a re-stitching over a small length after completing a stitch.
+There are some parts of garments that are required to bear excessive load than other parts of those garments.
 As a result, stitching strength for those garments parts should be more than other parts of garments.
 In this case, re-stitching is done over the stitch of those garments parts to bear the extra load which is known as bar tack.
-For example, bar tack is done to the corner of the pocket belt loop etc.
+For example, bar tack is done to the corner of the pocket belt loop, etc.

 6. Button measurements:

-Button can be measured by measuring the diameter of the button.
-Ligne is used to measure the diameter of button.
+The button can be measured by measuring the diameter of the button.
+Ligne is used to measure the diameter of the button.

 1 ligne = 0.635mm

-C.B.L means centre back line.
+C.B.L means center backline.
 It is the straight line through the midpoint of the body in the back part of a shirt or jacket.

 9. C.F.L (Centre front line):

-C.F.L means centre front line.
-C.F.L starts from the collar, ends to the bottom hem and passes through the middle of the front part of a shirt.
+C.F.L means center front line.
+C.F.L starts from the collar, ends to the bottom hem, and passes through the middle of the front part of a shirt.

 10. Crutch point:

-In readymade garments sector, crutch point is that point, where the two inside seam of a part is connected together.
+In the readymade garments sector, the crutch point is that point, where the two inside seam of a part is connected.

 Grading is the process, where different sizes pattern have to make by following the master pattern.

-Grain line is the straight line with arrow which is drawn on every pattern pieces to indicate the grain of fabric is.
-Grain line is used to place the pattern parallel with the grain of fabric/cloth.
+The grainline is the straight line with an arrow that is drawn on every pattern piece to indicate the grain of the fabric is.
+A grainline is used to place the pattern parallel with the grain of fabric/cloth.

 L/C means letter for credit.
 L/C is an important document on export, import business.
-The letter or document issued by a bank which ensures the certainty to pay the price of goods in favor of buyer of those goods is called L/C.
+The letter or document issued by a bank that ensures the certainty to pay the price of goods in favor of the buyer of those goods is called L/C.

 16. Back to back L/C:

-If the raw materials are imported from a foreign country and the produced goods by using those raw materials are again exported to that country, then the L/C opened for that business is called back to back L/C. It should be mentioned that, the raw materials which are imported by back to back L/C cannot be sold in local market.
+If the raw materials are imported from a foreign country and the produced goods by using those raw materials are again exported to that country, then the L/C opened for that business is called back to back L/C. It should be mentioned that the raw materials which are imported by back-to-back L/C cannot be sold in the local market.

-It is a very important document in readymade garments business which is sent with the goods to the buyer.
-The invoice includes products descriptions, prices, number of cartons, number of products in every cartoon etc. A shipment is not allowed without a commercial invoice.
+It is a very important document in the readymade garments business which is sent with the goods to the buyer.
+The invoice includes product descriptions, prices, number of cartons, number of products in every cartoon, etc. A shipment is not allowed without a commercial invoice.

 C&F means “Cost and Freight”.
 It is also a pricing system.
-If the actual price of goods and transportation cost are mentioned in the invoice without any insurance cost, then this system is called C&F price system or costing system.
+If the actual price of goods and transportation cost is mentioned in the invoice without any insurance cost, then this system is called the C&F price system or costing system.

 CIF means “Cost, Insurance and Freight”.
 It is also a pricing system.
-If the actual price of goods, transportation cost and insurance cost are mentioned in the invoice, then this system is termed as CIF price system or costing system.
+If the actual price of goods, transportation cost, and insurance cost are mentioned in the invoice, then this system is termed as a CIF price system or costing system.